biowasm/biowasm/CONTRIBUTING.md

 ## Development Setup

 Tools listed in biowasm were compiled to WebAssembly using `Emscripten 2.0.25`.
+Here is how to set up your dev environment:

 ```bash
 # Fetch Emscripten docker image